 Broomfield Water Rates and Water License Fees, From 2023 - 2030

-Last Updated October 6, 2025
+Last Updated October 8, 2025

-Water infrastructure is most important asset of any city, and Broomfield is no different.
-Broomfield has over $3.4 billion utility operations infrastructure to maintain.
+Water infrastructure is the most important asset of any city, and Broomfield is no different.
+Based on the City and County of Broomfield’s July 16, 2024 Enterprise Funds Update presentation (see page 12) Broomfield has $3.4 billion in utility operations infrastructure to maintain.
 Hundreds of millions of dollars are spent every year maintaining this critical infrastructure.

+These funding sources should be well managed by the City and County of Broomfield.
 However, it is highly questionable that is actually happening (see graph).

-Source Data From Broomfield Budget Reports
+(Source Data From City and County of Broomfield Budget Reports)

-And they are not done raising you water rates.
+And they are not done raising your water rates.
 The Broomfield Council and Broomfield City and County Leadership has indicated that more water rate increases are in our future - with no end in sight.

-Based on the City and County of Broomfield’s July 17, 2025 Quarterly Enterprise Funds Update presentation, Broomfield residents should expect the average water bill to increase to $146.83 by 2028 - a 133% increase compared to 2023.
-By 2030 Broomfield residents should expect the average water bill to increase to $168.11 - a 148% increase compared to 2023.
+Based on the base water rate increase figures available in the City and County of Broomfield’s July 17, 2025 Quarterly Enterprise Funds Update presentation, Broomfield residents can expect their average water bill to increase to $146.83 by 2028 - a 133% increase compared to 2023.

 About the same time that the Broomfield Council and Broomfield City and County Leadership started increasing your water rates, they also dramatically increased the Water Tap and Licensed Fees paid by developers to build homes, apartments, and other buildings in Broomfield.
 These are one time fees that would typically provide a large revenue source for the various water enterprise funds.
 From 2023 to 2025, Broomfield has increased the Water License, Sewer License, and Water Reclamation License Fees paid by developers by 33%, increasing the cost for a developer to build a home in Broomfield from $49,693 to $65,990.

-For 2023 and 2024 the City County of Broomfield missed its enterprise license revenue budget by by $108,132,070 in 2023, and $40,650,142 in 2024.
 That is a total of $148.78 million that was not collected as revenue by the City and County of Broomfield in 2023 and 2024 alone!

 How did the the City and County of Broomfield Explain this Huge Miss in Water License Fees?